Second digest of Crumble, so what did happen the last couple of weeks uh?

 I’m happy to say that Crumble got featured on the exploration page of Gamejolt!

 I’ve gotten more than 2000 followers from it, so that’s very nice to welcome newcomers and to show them the world of Crumble and what the game is going to become!
 Visit the gamejolt page of Crumble if you have time, it’s a very nice community!

 I also got my game featured on IndieDB, you can see the entry of my game here.

-As always don't forget to Wishlist Crumble and if you already have, please share it to your friends and family, it's a game for everyone!
+As always don’t forget to Wishlist Crumble and if you already have, please share it with your friends and family, it’s a game for everyone!